hmcts/rse-cft-lib/README.md

 * Includes a test runner for automated integration tests
 * Simple setup
 * Fast reload your application with [spring boot devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools) for productive development
+* Inbuilt secret management for working with AAT dependencies

 ## Prerequisites